-This article was first published online on May 30, 2018.
+This article was first published online on May 30, 2018, and was updated for the summer 2020 edition of the Nonprofit Quarterly.

 As stewards of public space, it is important for the nonprofit sector to understand this narrative, the way concepts of white space play out in our sector, and the role it plays in the narrative itself.
 It is worth highlighting that the concept of nonprofits as white space is not new to people of color in the sector.